Restream/reindexer/readme.md

 2. Transaction object holds Reindexer's resources, therefore application should explicitly call Rollback or Commit, otherwise resources will leak;
 3. It is safe to call Rollback after Commit;
 4. It is possible to call Query from transaction by call `tx.Query("ns").Exec() ...`;
-5. Only serializable isolation is available, i.e. each transaction takes exclusive lock over the target namespace until all of the steps of the transaction commited.
+5. Only serializable isolation is available, i.e. each transaction takes exclusive lock over the target namespace until all the steps of the transaction committed.

 ### Join